telerik/kendo-ui-core/docs/controls/editors/validator/overview.md

         $("#myform").kendoValidator();
     </script>

-Validation messages can also be defined for custom rules, as demonstrated in the example below.
+Validation messages can also be defined for custom rules.

 ###### Example